What are Ofsted inspectors looking for in 2025?

 Customised training plans based on skills scans

-Training providers will need to evidence to Ofsted how they’ve used outcomes of the skills scans to create individual training plans (ITPs) for learners and programmes that:
+Ofsted inspectors will want to see that curriculums are ambitious, relevant and customisable to individual learner needs.
+Training providers will need to evidence how they’ve used outcomes of the skills scans to create individual training plans (ITPs) for learners and programmes that:

 Richard suggests that providers ask themselves the following questions: